 As we prepared for new leadership, Hannah Dankbar, Local Food Program Manager, facilitated a discussion with the Local Food Program Team to think about what new administrators need to know about Extension Local Food Programming.
 One of the strongest points about this discussion was the cross-program nature of local food system development, highlighting how it creates opportunities for a whole office approach.
 Additionally, supporting local food systems allows Extension to work across communities as a trusted partner.

-- The Local Food Program has experienced immense growth over the past decade, resulting in many new resources developed by specialists and agents.
+Other highlights from the discussion included:- The Local Food Program has experienced immense growth over the past decade, resulting in many new resources developed by specialists and agents.

 - The increasing number of Local Food Agents demonstrates how counties are recognizing the importance of this work.